Narrow Head

-Narrow Head is an American rock band from Texas.
-The group was founded by vocalist Jacob Duarte in Dallas, but the band is now based in Houston.
+Narrow Head is an American rock band from Dallas, Texas.
+The group was founded by lead vocalist, guitarist and chief songwriter Jacob Duarte in Dallas, with the band now based in Houston.
+The band have toured extensively, both nationally and internationally, and released three studio albums to date.

 History

-Narrow Head formed in 2013 and released their debut album, Satisfaction, in 2016.
-By this time, the group's membership had coalesced into the trio of Jacob Duarte on vocals, William Menjivar on guitar, and Carson Wilcox on drums.
+Narrow Head was formed in 2013 by Duarte, guitarist Ryan Hughes, bass player Jay Chary and drummer Keaton Khonsari.
+By 2014, Khonsari had been replaced by Carson Wilcox.
+They released their debut album, Satisfaction in 2016, by which time, the group's membership had coalesced into the trio of Duarte on vocals, William Menjivar on guitar and Wilcox on drums.
+For a brief time during the record of the album, they also included guitarist and bassist Ryan Seelig.

 In 2018, the group released the single "Bulma" and did a tour of the western United States.
+At this time, Ryan Chavez became the band's bassist.
 In 2020, Narrow Head signed with Run For Cover Records and released the singles "Night Tryst", "Stuttering Stanley, and "Hard to Swallow" in preparation for their sophomore album, 12th House Rock.
+Following the album's completion, long-time touring member Kora Puckett officially joined the band as guitarist.
 Run for Cover reissued Satisfaction in 2021 on vinyl.

 On June 12, 2022, the band released the stand-alone single "T.W.I.N." through Run for Cover Records.

 On November 7, 2022, the group released "Moments of Clarity" through Run for Cover Records as the debut single for their upcoming album Moments of Clarity.
-On December 13, 2022, another single from the album, entitled “Gearhead”, was released.
-The album is to release in February 2023.
+On December 13, 2022, another single from the album, entitled "Gearhead", was released.
+The album was released on February 10, 2023.